This post may include affiliate links; see our disclosure policy.

 2. Allow to dry: Pour the sugar onto a foil-lined baking sheet.
 Remove any clumps of food coloring with a spoon.
 Allow to dry for 20 minutes.

-3. Break up clumps and store: Break up any clumps with your fingers, or shake the sugar again in the jar to remove the clumps.
+3. Break up clumps and store: Break up any clumps with your fingers, or shake the sugar in the jar again to remove them.
 Use immediately or store in a sealed container.

-This colored sugar came together quickly; it was perfect for this festive margarita we whipped up!
+This colored sugar comes together quickly and is perfect for a festive margarita!
 There are a few notes to keep in mind as you whip up your sugar:

 • Darker colors may need more drops of food coloring.
 This black sugar required 8 to 10 drops of food coloring to get a saturated color.
-It also required more time drying (allow at least 30 minutes for darker colors.
+It also required more time to dry (allow at least 30 minutes for darker colors).

 • Remove clumps after drying.
 As you see from the photos above, some natural clumps form as the sugar dries.
 These are easy to remove after drying.
-Simply use your fingers to smash the clumps, or you can place it in the jar again and shake to revive the texture.
+Simply use your fingers to smash the clumps, or place them back in the jar and shake to revive the texture.

 There are so many ways to use this DIY colored sugar!
-We love to use it for cocktails, but the uses are endless!
+I love using it for cocktails, but the possibilities are endless.
 Here are a few ideas for how to use it:

 How do you plan to use it?
-Let us know in the comments below.
+Let me know in the comments below.

 Save this recipe!